 I decided gluing on turquoise fabric would be too awkward to avoid fraying and fit it nicely around the toe area, so I cleaned the surface of the boots with acetone and used Angelus leather paint, mixed with some acrylic to adjust the colour and also some pva thrown in there to make sure it would remain flexible.
 I also painted the little rectangles on the dress cuffs at the same time rather than try to sew on a tiny piece of fabric there!
 The boots were actually more cream than white, so they were painted with some Dylon shoe paint I had, and then when that ran out, white acrylic and pva.
 Amazingly I got away with all these paint mixtures and haven’t had any issues with it cracking.

 I found an oval-shaped papier-mâché box the right sort of size for the leg pouch and made a fabric cover for it, using card for the silver clasps.
-I used double-sided tape to secure it to my leg, which held ok for most of the day.
+The strap fastens with velcro and I used double-sided tape to secure it to my leg, which held ok for most of the day.

 I bought the wig from cosplaywig on ebay.
 I had to re-part it on the opposite side and was able to put in the zig-zag parting successfully.
 Otherwise, it only needed a bit of trimming and I used a curling iron to flick out the ends at the back.
-I made some attempt to colour my eyebrows, using acrylic paint.
+I made some attempt to colour my eyebrows using acrylic paint applied with a mascara brush.
 The hairslides were cut from card, painted gold and glued to real hair grips.
 Contacts are Geo brand Angel Violet from CircleLens2U.